 For time slices holding global daily data, files should cover 10 years starting in the second year of a decade and end in the first year of the next decade (e.g. 1991-2000).
-If the time period starts after the second year of the start or end year of the start or end year of the second year of the second year of the second year of the time period should be used as the start or end year of the files period starts after the second year of the decade, or ends before the first year of the new decade, the start or end year of the time period should be used as the start or end year of the files the files period should be used as the start or end year of the files period should be used as the start or end year of the files the files period should be used as the start or end year of the submitted for the entire simulation period in single files per variable.
+If the time period starts after the second year of the decade, or ends before the first year of the new decade, the start or end year of the time period should be used as the start or end year of the file respectively.
+Data on a lower than daily temporal resolution or non-global data should be submitted for the entire simulation period in single files per variable.